Live Stream Not Working? The Ultimate 2025 Guide to Troubleshooting Live Streaming Issues

 While content delivery networks (CDNs) are meant to improve streaming video performance, they can still have issues.
 Some CDNs, like Cloudflare, have experienced outages in the past.

-Once video content is sent to the Dacast platform, it’s automatically transferred to a CDN and distributed amongst its servers.
+Once video content is sent to the Dacast platform, it’s automatically transferred to a CDN and distributed among its servers.
 That means Dacast users have little to worry about when it comes to managing the CDN.

 You can check Down Detector or a similar site if your viewers in certain regions are experiencing issues, as there could be CDN servers down.
 If you believe the CDN is down or it’s not functioning correctly, contact us, and we can investigate the issue.
 It’s not a common streaming issue, but it can occur.